freedy69/natives/HUD/ActivateFrontendMenu.md

 Example : Function.Call(Hash.ACTIVATE_FRONTEND_MENU,-1171018317, 0, 42);
 Result : Opens the "Online" tab without pausing the menu, with -1 it opens the map.

+Things to note:
+- If you run this with invalid/no parameters and no menu is active, your game will crash.
+- If a menu is active and you run this again (Parameters don't matter), the menu will be removed automatically

 Below is a list of all known Frontend Menu Hashes.